 Instructions

-- Add 1 more cup broth, lentils, and tomatoes and simmer, covered, for 30 minutes.
+- Add 1 more cup of broth, the soaked but drained lentils, and 1 ½ cups canned tomatoes and simmer, covered, for 30 minutes.

-- Ladle the stew into bowls, sprinkle with chopped parsley, and serve.
+- Ladle the stew into bowls, sprinkle with chopped fresh herbs like parsley or cilantro, and serve with crusty bread.

 - Or better yet, refrigerate until the next day, and reheat before eating it.
 The flavors will be amalgamated and richer.